Jack Wood (racing driver)

 Jackson Ryan Wood (born August 7, 2000) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 51 Chevrolet Silverado for Kyle Busch Motorsports and part-time in the ARCA Menards Series, driving the No. 6 Chevrolet SS for Rev Racing.
-He has previously raced in the ARCA Menards Series, and also in the ARCA Menards Series East and West.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 91 Chevrolet Silverado RST for McAnally–Hilgemann Racing, and part-time in the ARCA Menards Series West, driving the No. 16 Chevrolet SS for Bill McAnally Racing.
+He has also previously competed in the ARCA Menards Series and the ARCA Menards Series East.

 Racing career

+ARCA

 Wood competed part-time in the NASCAR K&N Pro Series East in 2019 and again in 2020 when the series became the ARCA Menards Series West after NASCAR's merger with ARCA.
-Driving for his family-owned team, Velocity Racing, Wood collectively scored eight top-10's and one top 5 in those two years in his No. 78 car.
+Driving for his family-owned team, Velocity Racing, Wood collectively scored eight top-10s and one top 5 in those two years in his No. 78 car.

-On November 2, 2020, it was announced that Wood would be joining GMS Racing in 2021 to compete full-time in the ARCA Menards Series East as well as all the Sioux Chief Showdown races in the main ARCA Menards Series, replacing 2019 and 2020 East Series champion Sam Mayer in the team's No. 21 car.
-This would also mean that he would also become a member of the team's driver development program, Drivers Edge Development.
+On November 2, 2020, it was announced that Wood would join GMS Racing in 2021 to compete full-time in the ARCA Menards Series East as well as all the Sioux Chief Showdown races in the main ARCA Menards Series, replacing 2019 and 2020 East Series champion Sam Mayer in the team's No. 21 car.
+This would also mean that he would become a member of the team's driver development program, Drivers Edge Development.
 However, these plans quietly changed, as Wood and his GMS No. 21 were entered for the first two races on the main ARCA Menards Series schedule (which they were not originally scheduled to enter), and they skipped the second race of the East Series schedule, which indicated that they would instead run full-time in the main ARCA Menards Series rather than the East Series.
+Wood and his No. 21 car ended up skipping the main ARCA Menards Series race at Toledo (he was at COTA on the same day for the Truck Series race), which meant that they no longer were attempting the full season.

+In 2023, Wood drove part-time in the ARCA Menards Series again, driving the No. 6 car for Rev Racing in the main series, the East Series, and the West Series.
+In the main ARCA Series/East Series combination race at Bristol, Wood drove a third car for the team, the No. 51 (his Truck Series number with KBM), as Lavar Scott, who drove full-time for Rev in the East Series that year, was driving the No. 6 car.
+Wood also drove the No. 28 car for Pinnacle Racing Group in the West Series season finale at Phoenix.

+On December 6, 2023, it was announced Wood would drive full-time in the ARCA Menards Series West in the No. 16 Chevy.

+On July 7, 2025, it was announced that Wood would drive the No. 16 at Sonoma for McAnally.